Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Maikel Garcia vs. Tigers Preview, Player Prop Bets - September 28

-On Thursday, Maikel Garcia (.297 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 1:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (.297 slugging percentage in past 10 games, including zero home run), battle starter Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

 Sportsbook Promo Codes